16/06/09 - 20/06/09

 Marketing: Ken Williams/Chrissie Clegg

-FROM THE WREXHAM LEADERSTRANGE as it may seem, it is unusual to begin a review of a musical with fulsome praise for the music; but that is exactly how I feel about Tip Top Productions' "Oliver!", at Clwyd Theatr Cymru last week.
+STRANGE as it may seem, it is unusual to begin a review of a musical with fulsome praise for the music; but that is exactly how I feel about Tip Top Productions' "Oliver!", at Clwyd Theatr Cymru last week.

 Musical director Simon Phillips gathered a 12-piece orchestra of outstanding quality and never once did it overwhelm the singers; the violin solos in Fagin's "Reviewing the Situation" were dazzling.
 The chorus singing, particularly the harmonies were a pleasure.
 The opening number "Food, Glorious Food" was a visual treat as about 30 boys sang their hearts out to give the show a real cracker of a start.